 If any members of the school or local community have concerns about the welfare of a child in the school, or if you have any safeguarding queries, please contact our School Safeguarding Team.

-Our Designated Safeguarding Lead is: Mrs Lauren Hitchen (Acting Deputy Headteacher) and our Deputy Safeguarding Leads are Mrs A Mitchinson and Mrs G Storey.
+Our Designated Safeguarding Lead is: Mrs Lauren Hitchen (Acting Deputy Headteacher) and our Deputy Safeguarding Leads are Mrs A Mitchinson and Miss S Bell.
 Our LAB safeguarding member is Mrs M Gunson.